Algo-Foundry/demo-algorand-node-env/README.md

 // In your Algorand Sandbox directory, run the following command ./sandbox goal account list

-// Copy one of the account addresses and update ADDR_CREATOR, it will look something like this, EXWYCKUQXOSKGUU7RHTVFLNDVFPSDJRB5DABIA7I6BVHFYQD4CQJYZX3NA
+// Copy one of the account addresses and update ADDR_CREATOR
+// It will look something like this, "EXWYCKUQXOSKGUU7RHTVFLNDVFPSDJRB5DABIA7I6BVHFYQD4CQJYZX3NA"
 ```

 4. Run command to use the .env file in this demo